Certified Local Governments

 - National Register nominations of either individual buildings or historic districts

-- Public education activities: plaques, walking tour booklets, websites, etc.
+- Public education activities: walking tour booklets, websites, etc.

 - Preservation planning: updating ordinances, preparing design guidelines, administering local preservation programs, etc.